 It’s not possible to estimate how much a scheme in Leicester would cost until more detailed work has been carried out on the levy.

-However, in Nottingham the rate is currently £415 per parking space per year.
+However, in Nottingham the charge is currently £415 per parking place per year.
 This has generated around £64million of revenue since 2012.

 Could funds be secured from other sources instead?